veblush/PyAuParser/README.rst

 Load a Grammar
 --------------

-After preparing a .egt gramma file, we can load a grammar file now.
+After preparing a .egt grammar file, we can load a grammar file now.
 Load a grammar as following::

 	g = pyauparser.Grammar.load_file("data/operator.egt")